rzymek/meteor-typescript-libs/README.md

 ## Usage

-1. Look for the typescript library you are interested in and copy it to your project.
+1. Add symbolic link to the definitions from within some directory within your project (e.g. "lib" or ".typescript").
+The definitions can be found somewhere deep within "<project_root_dir>/.meteor/...".
+The following will probably work:

+        $ ln -s ../.meteor/local/build/programs/server/assets/packages/meteortypescript_typescript-libs/definitions typescript/package_defs

 2. Ensure you installed the [Typescript compiler for Meteor](https://github.com/meteor-typescript/meteor-typescript-compiler) or an [IDE which can transpile code](#transpilation).
-3. From the typescript files, add references as follows:

-   Once the files are copied to your project, reference all the definition files with a single line:
+3. From the typescript files, add references.
+Reference the definition files with a single line:

-    /// <reference path="/path/to/all-definitions.d.ts" />
+        /// <reference path="/lib/typescript/package_defs/all-definitions.d.ts" />  (substitute path in your project)

    Or you can reference definition files individually:

-    /// <reference path="/path/to/meteor.d.ts" />
+        /// <reference path="/lib/typescript/package_defs/meteor.d.ts" />  (substitue path in your project)
-    /// <reference path="/path/to/underscore.d.ts" />
+        /// <reference path="/lib/typescript/package_defs/underscore.d.ts" />
-    /// <reference path="/path/to/jquery.d.ts" />
+        /// <reference path="/lib/typescript/package_defs/jquery.d.ts" />

 4. Be aware of differences in coding styles when using TypeScript (see below)

+5. Alternatively, you can pull down the definitions from github and add the ones you like to your project: <https://github.com/meteor-typescript/meteor-typescript-libs>.

 ##  TypeScript/Meteor coding style